dward2/BME547/Assignments/custom_class_assignment.md

   never be leading or trailing spaces, or spaces before/after the commas.
 * As mentioned above, you cannot assume that the medical record number portion of the string will contain only numbers.
-* You can assume that the parameter sent to the `add_blood_type` method will be a string.
-BUT, you can make no assumptions about the content of the string.
-Hence, the need for verification.
+* You cannot make any assumptions about the content of the parameter sent to the `add_blood_type` method.
+It could be any variable type with any content.
+Hence the need for verification.
 * Feel free to create additional methods or attributes within the class as needed to perform the required tasks.
 * Feel free to write code that uses the class to test it during development